lukebakken/lukebakken.github.io/Partitions A Thing Of The Past (1).md

 Voila!
 Except that it requires a reboot!

-In Part 2 I'll examine solutions to the reboot issue by discarding the use of partitions altogether when using virtual hardware.
+In [[Part 2|Partitions A Thing Of The Past 2]]Part 2 I'll examine solutions to the reboot issue by discarding the use of partitions altogether when using virtual hardware.